SARA DOWLING

 • Exhibited Works

-• Performance
+• Publications

-• Video
+• Publications

 IN CONVERSATION & IN ARGUMENT (WITH THE SEA)

-Diaskari (Green) Beach, Maykri Gialos, Lasithi Region, Crete
+Diaskari (Green) Beach, Maykri Gialos, Lasithi Region, Crete.
+3.38 minutes video performance, July 2017.

 TILE ROOF / PINK ROOM DANCE

 Performances inspired by props found in the desolated ruins of Agios Ioannis village, seeking a connection with the untold social histories of this abandonment.
-Choreographed by very personal attachment to place, they incorporate steps common to both traditional Irish dance and Cretan Epirus dance.
+Choreographed by very personal attachment to place, the performances incorporated steps common to both traditional Irish dance and Cretan Epirus dance.
 The first is a slow and silent walk performed on 5 kitchen tiles, as recovered from an abandoned kitchen ruin.
-The second is an improvisational dance inspired by the isolation of an abandoned bedroom against the stark personality of pink bedroom walls.

 I WANT THIS

-3-Way Collaborative Performance
+Collaborative Performance

 Performers: Sara Dowling & Naomhan McKeon Joyce